wp-plugins/shortcode-shorturl/readme.txt

 == Changelog ==

+= 1.1 =
+* Short URL Provider "tr.im" has been added

 = 1.0 =
 * A Settings Page is added.
-* Support for 5 different URL Shortener Services (is.gd, bit.ly, u.nu, snurl.com, tinyurl.com).
+* Support for 6 different URL Shortener Services (tr.im, is.gd, bit.ly, u.nu, snurl.com, tinyurl.com).
 * Auto-Add functionality (optional!) - no need to write the shortcode by hand anymore.
 * Auto added Short URLs support HTML code, so you can tweak their appearance with CSS classes and more.
 * The Labels added by the "txt" parameter are now editable.